Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 9.2.1 For standard, non-invigilated online examinations, a student’s identity will be authenticated digitally.

-9.2.2 For online examinations that are invigilated to meet accreditation requirements, students may be asked to display acceptable identification to the online invigilator.
+9.2.2 For online examinations that are invigilated to meet accreditation requirements, students must display acceptable identification to the online invigilator.
 Acceptable identification includes:

 (a) UniSC Student Card;